imnileshd/nlp-sentiment-analysis/README.md

 Now that we have created our data app, and ready to share it!
 We can use [Streamlit Cloud](https://streamlit.io/cloud) to deploy and share our app.
 Streamlit Cloud has multiple tiers, the free Community tier is the perfect solution if your app is hosted in a public GitHub repo and you'd like anyone in the world to be able to access it.

-You can check steps to deploy apps with the free Community tier [here.](https://docs.streamlit.io/en/stable/deploy_streamlit_app.html).
+You can check steps to deploy apps with the free Community tier [here](https://docs.streamlit.io/en/stable/deploy_streamlit_app.html).

+Now my app is live and you can interact with it [here](https://share.streamlit.io/imnileshd/nlp-sentiment-analysis).

 ## Conclusion